dianamosca/user-documentation/_posts/2021-06-22-Manage-Catalog-Grid.md

----
-date: 2021-06-17
-title: Manage Catalog Grid
-categories:
-- 3. Catalog Set up
-description:
-type: Document
----
 ## Navigating the grid

-In this video we see how to manage the grid appearance including
+In this video, we see how to manage the grid appearance, including
 * Resize column
 * Reorder column
 * Sort column